cadjai/mirror-openshift-container-platform-operators/README.md

 ## Running the playbooks
 ### Mirror operators from the Internet Connected Device
-1. Update the vars/registry.yml file to match your environment
+1. Update the vars/registry.yml file to match your environment if necessary
 2. Create the vars/vault.yml using the vars/vault.yml.example as template and using `ansible-vault create vars/vault.yml`
 3. Run the playbook using the following command
    ```